jasminegao/bitlyAPI_tutorials/README.md

 <a id="shorten"></a>Shortening a link
 ------------------------------------------------------------------

-To shorten a link, you simply connect to the [/v3/shorten](http://dev.bitly.com/links.html#v3_shorten) endpoint and pass a webpage link as the `'longUrl'` parameter:
+To shorten a link, you simply connect to the [/v3/shorten](http://dev.bitly.com/links.html#v3_shorten) endpoint and pass a webpage link as the `longUrl` parameter:

 ```python
 import requests